investigative

 by:Jaime A. Bernabe II (published November 17,2024)

-Benguet State University (BSU) is a bustling academic institution in the northern part of Luzon, specifically located on the southern tip of the Cordillera Administrative Region.
+Benguet State University (BSU) is a bustling academic institution in northern Luzon, located on the southern tip of the Cordillera Administrative Region.
 Once you are within the campus more than tens of thousands of students reside and grow bigger as academic years go by.
 This resulted in the need for more facilities and working staff to cater to its booming population of learners.

 The effect of this growing issue resulted in the mass hiring of Contract of Service (COS) workers and Job Orders (JO).
 According to the Omnibus Rules Implementing Book V of Executive Order (E.O.)
 No. 292 and Other Pertinent Civil Service Laws, a COS or JO are employees whose services rendered are not considered government services and do not enjoy the benefits enjoyed by government employees.
 The job order covers piece work or intermittent jobs of short duration not exceeding six months daily.

-However, later, COS and JO being recruited to work for the university will face the heavy reality of their employment.
+However, later, COS teaching staff being recruited to work for the university will face the heavy reality of their employment.

 “Of course, it’s because of the pay.
 I was familiar with the work and I liked the topic I was teaching.
 Being able to teach students from different colleges such as nursing and engineering, and knowing that you will teach students that you also taught before,” were the words of a teaching COS staff when asked about her reasons for staying to teach at BSU even though not being paid on time.
 This issue would span months before they could get the money worth their service and sweat.